barryclark/jekyll-now/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 where we have used $$\boldsymbol{P}^T \boldsymbol{P}=\boldsymbol{P} \boldsymbol{P}=\boldsymbol{P}$$ and the fact that [we can write](https://books.google.de/books?id=sMfjDwAAQBAJ&lpg=PA22&dq=scalar%20product%20X*Ay&hl=de&pg=PA22#v=onepage&q&f=false) $$\boldsymbol{x}\cdot \boldsymbol{A} \boldsymbol{y} = \boldsymbol{A}^T\boldsymbol{x}\cdot\boldsymbol{y}$$ for all vectors $$\boldsymbol{x},\boldsymbol{y} \in \mathbb{R^m}$$ and square matrices $$\boldsymbol{A} \in \mathbb{R}^{m\times m}$$.
 The last expression for the partial derivative is very easy to calculate because it does not require the matrix $$\boldsymbol{P}$$ explicitly.

-Now I have all ingredients together to implement VarPro using a linear solver and a general purpose minimizer, which may or may be gradient based.
+Now I have all ingredients together to implement VarPro using a linear solver and a general purpose minimizer, which can take advantage of the gradient.

 # VarPro with General Purpose Nonlinear Minimization
 The commonly available implementations of VarPro use a least squares minimizer, like Levenberg-Marquardt, to solve the nonlinear problem.
 In that case we need an expression for the Jacobian using a numerically feasible decomposition of the matrix $$\boldsymbol{\Phi_w}$$.
 I will give these expressions in the Appendix for completeness, but at this point I want to deviate from the script a little bit.
 In my implementation I want to use a general purpose algorithm to minimize $$R_{WLS}$$.